Published Spring 2019, Version 1.0

-Effective SUD prevention initiatives have contributed to the decline of underage alcohol use rates in North Carolina, however, teens in NC are continuing to use alcohol at higher rates that their peers across the country.
-In 2017, North Carolina 23.9% of 10th graders reported current alcohol use- while 19.7% of teens of the same age across the county report current use.
+Effective SUD prevention initiatives have contributed to the decline of underage alcohol use rates in North Carolina (NC), however, teens in NC are continuing to use alcohol at higher rates than their peers across the country.
+In 2017, within North Carolina, 23.9% of 10th graders reported current alcohol use- while 19.7% of teens of the same age across the country report current use.
 Similarly, 35.7% of NC 12th grade students report regular use, compared to the national average of 33.2%.
 Underage drinking rates are on the decline, but it is important to note that teens in North Carolina are using alcohol at high rates.

 Tips for Parents and Prevention Professionals

-- The most important thing about preventing underage alcohol use is remaining a positive role model for your children.
+- The most important thing about preventing underage alcohol use is providing a positive role model for your children.

 - Be open to communication about alcohol use and discuss regularly your expectations for your children to not experiment and to make safe choices.

-- Making sure that you have a plan for when your child asks your questions about alcohol.
+- Making sure that you have a plan for when your child asks questions about alcohol.

 - Get and provide proper education about responsible use and the dangers of abusing alcohol.

-- Create a healthy environment for children to ask questions and provide them with good, factual information on alcohol.
+- Create a healthy environment for children to ask questions and provide them with accurate information on alcohol.

 - Use interactive techniques when teaching alcohol education to keep students engaged and involved.